redaGit/satelliteIXR/README.md

     Base MAC address              : 8c:f7:73:ed:53:d3
 ===============================================================================
 ```

+# 2. Port Configuration and Mapping

-# 2. esat ports in VPRN as SAP
+# 4. esat ports in VPRN as SAP
 Once the 7250-IXR-s has been provisioned as a satellite the ports can be viewed and configured as regular 7750-SR ports.
 ```
 show port